adrianhall/adrianhall.github.io/_posts/2017-08-21-asyncstorage-typescript-and-async-await-in-react-native.md

 This is a standard promise pattern.
 The `getAllItems()` method resolves to the list of notes from the local storage, and I use that to populate the notes in my in-memory store.

 That’s it for this series.
-As always, my stuff is stored on [my GitHub repository](https://github.com/adrianhall/masterdetailtemplate/tree/20170821).
 Now I’m going to use this knowledge to produce a prettier version of the Notes app!